Dashboard views

 - Verify dependencies — Look for tasks that should have dependencies but do not.

-- Adjust assignments — Reassign overloaded members, or enable auto-assignment.
+- Adjust assignments — Reassign overloaded members, or run a fresh recompute to redistribute work.

 After grooming, review the combined preview and apply.